gregorhunter/zbg/README.md

 	git clone https://github.com/gregorhunter/zbg

-run the following lines of code to make sure you have all the right python packages
+run the following lines of code to make sure you have the latest version of python, pip, and all the right packages

 	pip3 install --upgrade pip
 	pip3 install pandas